alex7-afk/ironhaven/README.md

-this is my final year project, im from portugal
+this is my final year project, i'm using Wamp64, My operating system is Windows.